4 min read (Articles narrated by Mabel)

 What Should You Know About Dog Nails?

-Like human nails, dog nail can only be trimmed to a certain length without hurting your dog.
+Like human nails, dog nails can only be trimmed to a certain length without hurting your dog.
 A dog nail is made out of a hard outer shell that grows like a human’s would.
 Then, they have a pink inside part that is made of blood vessels and nerves, which is called a quick.

 When trimming your dog’s nails, you need to make sure that you don’t cut to close to the quick.
 With light colored nails, you can easily see the quick, but with dark-colored nails, you need to be a lot more careful.